TSAVideoGame/TSAVideoGame/README.md

 As of rn it's still unfinished, probably never going to be but I'm gonna make some progress

+Should be C89 compliant except
+- JEL library is C99
+- Log macros are variadic (C99)

 ## Big thanks to these libraries
 - OpenAL
 - OpenGL